pedrora/Theory-of-Absolutely-Everything/ToAE - Experimental avenues.md

 1. **Translate Axioms into Tests:** For each core axiom and derived postulate, pose the question: "If this is true, what measurable, empirical phenomenon should we expect to see that we wouldn't expect under other theories?"
 2. **Provide a Grading System for the ToAE:** Each entry is a potential way the ToAE could be proven wrong.
 A strong theory makes bold, specific predictions.
 This document is where these bets are made.
-3. **Invite Collaboration:** This as a living document (https://github.com/pedrora/Theory-of-Absolutely-Everything/ToAE_Experimental_Avenues.md).
+3. **Invite Collaboration:** This as a living document hosted on GitHub.
 See Readme.md for repository and work methodology best practices), I invite scientists from every field to contribute their own hypotheses and design experiments.
 I am providing the framework, you can fill in the specifics for your domain, or start working on any experiment, updating its status.
 If you are not a GitHub member, ask me, or a member to do it for you.

 ### Structure of the Document